INSIGNEO/ParOSol-UoS/doc/quickstart.md

 # Quickstart #

-The easiest way is to use the `Makefile` in this repository: [parosol_example](https://github.com/reox/parosol_example).

-Or you can also run the examples in this repository.
+You can run the examples supplied.

 We consider that the `parosol` and `createxmf` executable is in `$PATH`.